MrToph/cmichelio/README.md

 ## Publishing new posts
-To publish a new post, simply create a directory in `src/pages` and put a markdown file with the `.md` extension in it.
-The directory's name is used as the post's _slug_.
+To publish a new post, simply run `npm run create`.
+This will create a template post in `src/pages/<slug>`.
 Once done writing, you push the changes to `master`.
 This triggers a [netlify](https://netlify.com) `git hook` which builds and auto-deploys the new site.
 After some minutes the new post is live.